How to Use

 Overall, RBMS terms are helpful but do not cover every bibliographical that might be useful to folks using BibSite.
 This is part of the reason why BibSite uses tags and emphasizes keyword searching.

-BibSite arranges its library into “pedagogical” and “research” resources.
-Resources intended for teaching at any level are labeled pedagogical, and items intended to aid in research are labeled as such.
+BibSite arranges its library into “pedagogical,” “research,” and “professional” resources.
+Resources intended for teaching at any level are labeled pedagogical, and items intended to aid in research are labeled as such and items labeled as “professional” are those related to the professions associated with Bibliographic work (especially librarianship and bookselling).
 We understand some items could be used for both purposes and we place those items in both categories.

-The boundary between research and pedagogy is not clearly delineated and if you feel an item should also be placed in the other category, please reach out to us.
+The boundaries between these three categories is not always clearly delineated and if you feel an item should also be placed in another category, please reach out to us.

 Searching by Date